adavarski/k8s-Blockchain-Ethereum-playground/README.md

 ```
 kubectl delete -f ./cluster-davar-eth/000-global/00-namespace.yml
 ```
-Note: data namespace (all resources/objects into data namespace will be auto-removed by k8s)
+Note: all resources/objects into data namespace will be auto-removed by k8s.

 ## Technology Reference